 Safety

-Support Rail Safety Week in term 3, to keep your tamariki safe around the rail corridor and crossings.
+Support Rail Safety to keep your tamariki safe around the rail corridor and crossings.
+Rail Safety Week is coming up in term 3,

 Stay off.
 Stay Safe.
 Tracks are for Trains.